matenglearn/IWPO/README.md

 # IWPO
-A method called Sample Importance Weight-based Human Preference Optimization for Large Language Models
+A method called IWPO for Large Language Models